MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to manage the notion of drawers: it does not *support* the custom formats but allows adding some additional drawers.

 This support uses several weak functions and tables to redirect the string drawings.
-When this support is not used (when the VEE Port does not need to support *custom* fonts), this support can be removed to reduce the footprint (by removing the indirection tables) and improve the performances (by reducing the number of runtime function calls).
+When custom drawers are not used (when the VEE Port does not need to support *custom* fonts), this redirection can be removed to reduce the memory footprint (by removing the indirection tables) and improve the performances (by reducing the number of runtime function calls).

 .. _section_font_drawer_internal: